 The music is also really good for a Disney sequel, and I commend them for coming up with a new Christmas song that wasn’t cheesy as hell.
 There’s actually three versions of the song in this movie.
 The first, the reprise and the credits version.
 I find the credits version the best.

 The other songs are also fairly good.
-The only one I want to complain about is the ‘I’m better than you’ song and even that wasn’t that awful.
-Just jarringly placed, out of tone of the rest of the surrounding scenes and lame lyrics.
+The only one I want to complain about is the ‘I’m better than you’ song, and even that wasn’t that awful.
+Just jarringly placed, out of tone of the rest of the surrounding scenes and lame lyrically.

 The story has its problems, I won’t deny, and there are plenty of little details that nitpickers like me will want to gnaw at, but it’s nothing major.

 I also found that most of the reviews on IMDB for this movie were fairly positive, and most of the complaints about the movie were just comparing it to the original.
 I can understand how certain aspects like Belle seeming too chipper or hanging around too much with Chip or making Beast seem too broody would get on a fan’s nerves, but it’s not that bad.

 Forte as a villain, despite Tim Curry’s best efforts, and I give him credit for that, is just….lame.
 While you can tell that he’s partially motivated by not wanting to feel useless or abandoned, he’s mostly just hating on love and happiness for a good bulk of the movie and wants nothing more than for Beast to perpetually be a little emo git so he can serenade him all day.
 He does have energy and character, however, but that’s really just contributed to Mr. Curry’s performance.